 "Look at me!
-I know how to use GPS for
+I know how to use GPS for something other than geocaching!" |

 I'm involved in a test at a very large and very busy airport to determine the feasibility of using inexpensive handheld GPS receivers as reconnaissance tools for our engineering and facilities staff.
 The consumer market is crammed with relatively inexpensive GPS devices and any one of those should fit the need.
 We are not necessarily looking for accuracy here; most dedicated GPS units made these days offer plenty enough accuracy.
 More important for our project is ease of use, the ability to import a fairly high resolution background image of the airport and the ability to provide coordinate read-outs in our proprietary (i.e., non-standard) grid system.